Rajasankar14/Google_login_Android_Native_JetPackComposee/README.md

-Google Sign in using Firebase with Jetpack compose
+Google Sign in using Firebase with Jetpack compose.
 The Android native Application created with Firebase Gmail Login.

 Used Components:

 •	Firebase Authentication
 •	Jetpack Compose
 •	Kotlin Coroutines
 •	Coil
 •	Navigation

+Firebase Products:
+Firebase Authentication

-NOte : Create new Project in Fire base and enable Gmail login.
+N0te : Create new Project in Fire base and enable Gmail login.
 1) Download google-services.json
 2) Add web client app id and replace with google_gmail_login and run the application